Skills for Success (Essential Skills) Summary

 Continuous Learning

 Sprinkler fitters read manuals and trade-related documents to stay up to date on developments in their trade.
 They also attend training sessions (online or classroom-based) on new technologies, equipment and safety procedures.
-In addition, they learn informally by exchanging information with co-workers and suppliers.
+In addition, they learn informally by communicating with co-workers and suppliers.